SalesConnection/Caction-Support/docs/Cant_Create_DF.md

 ## I can access Digital Form.
 Why I can’t create Digital Form ?
-*Note: If you are unable to create Digital Form, please reach out to your admin for assistance.<br>
-*Note: Only certain admins can perform this action.<br>
+*Note: If you are unable to create Digital Form, please reach out to your admin for assistance.
+Only certain admins can perform this action.<br>

 1) Select left corner menu icon to open sidebar. <br>
 <p align="center">